kubernetes/enhancements/keps/sig-scheduling/5465-improve-resourcequota-with-schedulegated-pods/README.md

 ##### PreEnqueue Context

-The deferred quota validation will be implemented in the `PreEnqueeu` extension point of the scheduling cycle.
+The deferred quota validation will be implemented in the `PreEnqueue` extension point of the scheduling cycle.
 The logic is as follows:

 * **For `SchedulingGated` pods**: